elasticpath/react-pwa-reference-storefront/src/components/src/ChatBot/README.md

 #### Description

-Chatbot component for Amazon Lex chatbot integration support using aws-amplify.
+Integrates a chatbot with your store.
+This component supports an integration with an Amazon Lex conversational interface using `aws-amplify`.

+**Note**: For more information about developing a chatbot, see the [Reference Chatbot Quick Start Guide](https://documentation.elasticpath.com/chatbot/docs/index.html).

 #### Usage